What is a dental implant?

 Dental implants return you to a confident smile and unlike dentures don’t move and can last a lifetime.
 Placing a dental implant into your jaw provides a support for your long lasting replacement teeth.

-A dental implant, designed to replace a single tooth, is composed of three parts:
+A dental implant, whether it be metal or ceramic, is designed to replace a single tooth and is composed of three parts:

-● the small titanium screw that fuses into the jaw
+● the small titanium or ceramic screw that fuses into the jaw

 ● the abutment, which forms a small post protruding above the gum line